2022 Honda CRF250F Owner Review

 I contacted Emperor Racing, and they had me make some measurements of the skid plate and of the bike.
 I also sent them some photos.
 I was told that no one else had reported fitment issues with their CRF250F skid plate (except one person had to enlarge the top front mounting holes a bit).
 Emperor Racing offered to custom-fit the skid plate if I could bring my bike to them, but that wasn't practical for me.
 The dealer that I bought the skid plate from wouldn't take it back even though Emperor Racing offered to refund them for the cost.
 The skid plate looked well made, but it did not fit my bike most likely due to a manufacturing variation in the skid plate.
 Although the upper skid plate mounting tabs welded to the bike frame appeared to be a bit off, I seriously doubt that the main frame of the bike itself was the problem.
 The skid plate has multiple bends in the front portion; I think some of those bends were a bit off (lower one(s) bent too much, and higher one(s) not quite enough).
 In the end, Emperor Racing offered to fully refund me for the skid plate, and I accepted.

-I ordered an Anker plastic skid plate from HyperLite Moto in the US.
-It cost about $130 CAD with shipping (USPS); it's quite a bit less than the aluminum skid plates that I priced out.
+I purchased an Anker plastic skid plate from HyperLite Moto in the US.
+It cost about $130 CAD with shipping (USPS) in 2022; it cost quite a bit less than the aluminum skid plates that I priced out.
 It took about 2 weeks to arrive (I didn't have to pay Canadian sales tax or brokerage fees).
 The skid plate is advertised as being 5 mm thick, but it's a bit less (4 mm on the sides, about 4.5 mm on the bottom).
 The OEM skid plate is 3 mm thick.
 The Anker skid plate should offer adequate protection for the riding I do.
 It's supposed to install with the stock bolts, but I had to purchase longer bolts and spacers for the top front mounting locations.
 I used 5 mm flat plumbing washers for the spacers.
 For the left side upper mounting tab, I also had to add a 1 mm thick regular washer.
 All the holes lined up, and the curve of the skid plate matched that of the frame unlike the Emperor Racing skid plate (on both counts).
 The skid plate needs to be removed to change the oil and filter.
 Access to the oil dipstick is limited; you either have to bend out the side of the skid plate (it returns to normal position) or remove it.

 Comparing the CRF250F to other bikes